On This Page

 VCAL Information (Victorian Certificate of Applied Learning)

-The Victorian Certificate of Applied Learning [VCAL] is an applied learning option for Year 11 and 12 students.
+The Victorian Certificate of Applied Learning [VCAL] is an applied learning option for senior students.
 The VCAL provides the opportunity to build personal skills important for life and work, including literacy and numeracy skills, as well as practical work related experience via structured workplace learning for employability skills.
 It has a vocational focus.